 Description: Overview of practice and materials of construction, building types and structural framing.
 Instruction on the development and use of the current New York State Uniform Fire Prevention and Building Code, the 1992 Americans with Disabilities Act and their relation to residential and commercial uses of space.
 Instruction on fire codes related to materials used in interior design.
 (2 lecture, 3 laboratory hours) Laboratory fee applies.
-SUNY GEN ED-n/a; NCC GEN ED-n/a

-CET 111 - Structural Drawing I Prerequisites: ENS 105.
+CET 111 - Structural Drawing I

+Prerequisites: ENS 105.

 Description: Drawing of plans and details used in building construction.
 Development of drafting techniques and standards, using AutoCAD computer drafting software.(1 lecture, 3 laboratory hours) Laboratory fee applies.